Accommodations for Testing and Learning

 Schedule your testing appointments as soon as possible.
 Appointments are made on a first come, first served basis.
 Testing rooms and accommodations are limited.

 Be on time.
-If you are 10 minutes late, your testing time will be cancelled and made available for another student.
+If you are 10 minutes late, your testing time will be canceled and made available for another student.

 If you need to cancel or reschedule a test, please contact the Make Up Testing Center before your scheduled test time.